lipish/llm-link/docs/MODEL_CONFIGURATION.md

 - Ensure the YAML structure follows the expected format

 ### Fallback Behavior
-If the configuration file is missing or invalid, the system will use built-in defaults:
+If the configuration file is missing or invalid, the system will use built-in models from `src/models.yaml`:
-- OpenAI: gpt-4, gpt-4-turbo, gpt-3.5-turbo
+- OpenAI: gpt-4, gpt-3.5-turbo
-- Anthropic: claude-3-5-sonnet, claude-3-opus
+- Anthropic: claude-3-5-sonnet
-- Zhipu: glm-4-flash, glm-4-plus, glm-4, glm-4-air, glm-4-long
+- Zhipu: glm-4-flash, glm-4
-- Ollama: llama3.2, llama3.1, llama2, codellama, mistral
+- Ollama: llama3.2, llama2
-- Aliyun: qwen-turbo, qwen-plus, qwen-max
+- Aliyun: qwen-turbo

+The built-in configuration is minimal but ensures the system always works.